Glawall/GoodNeighbour/README.md

 # GoodNeighbour

 A community-focused web application that connects people who need help with those who can provide it.
 Built with React, Node.js, Express, and PostgreSQL.
 Features an interactive map to visualize and coordinate help requests in your local area.
+Features full Google Maps integration for location-based services.

 ## Features